 I’m on Aimovig.
 What does this mean for me?

 If you are on the PFP you will continue to receive your Aimovig for free until April 30, 2020.

 If you are currently on a three month free trial you will continue to get your 3 doses of Aimovig for free.
-The three month free trial program will continue until further notice, so you can still talk to your neurologist or pain specialist about trying Aimovig if you haven’t started already.
+The three month free trial program will also end on April 30, 2020.

 If you are on a compassionate access program, you will also be unaffected, and continue to get Aimovig for free for however long you have been offered access.
 Speak to your neurologist if you are unsure if your compassionate access has an end date.

 Once your trial or PFP has ended, you can continue to be prescribed Aimovig but will have to pay the retail price of $750-850, varying on your pharmacist’s mark up.
 (Best to shop around!)